On this page you’ll find Remedy Information for both the Firefighters’ Pensions Schemes and the Local Government Pension Scheme.

 Communication

-To aid members with understanding the timeline of when they will receive their individual Remediable Service Statement (RSS), some specific communications were published.
+To aid members with understanding of remedy and their individual Remediable Service Statement (RSS), some specific communications were published on Latest news & announcements | Firefighters’ Pension Scheme.

 Age Discrimination Remedy – Contingent Decisions